Mageshwaran18/Environmental_ChatBot/README.md

 2. To run the Backend code use uvicorn main:app --reload
 3. To convert http to https , in the cmd direct to project and run command as ngrok http 8000
 4. Change the fullfillment link by ngrok generated link

+How the DialogFlow works :-

+--> Dialogflow is a Google tool to build chatbots and voice assistants using NLP (Natural Language Processing).

+--> It understands user messages and replies using intents, entities, and responses.

+    Intent = action,
+    Entity = details,
+    Response = bot reply.

+--> Ex:-

+    Intent: What the user wants.
+    Example: "Book a flight"

+    Entity: Important data in the message.
+    Example: "Delhi", "May 5" (city, date)

+    Response: Bot’s reply.
+    Example: "Your flight to Delhi on May 5 is booked!"